 Rich expertise in IoT technologies and digital healthcare solutions makes DICEUS a serious player in the IoT in the healthcare industry.
 The Verisense project is a decent IoT use case that corresponds to the current topic well.

 The real-world clinical evidence is what Verisense represents to medical staff with the help of low-cost wearables.
-This IoT solution collects biometric data from wrist sensors of patients to send the data to a cloud for further processing.
+This IoT solution collects biometric data from wrist sensors of patients to send it to a cloud for further processing.
 The data security is provided by the R/Python algorithms running on AWS Lambda.

 Verisense is a custom cloud-based IoT medical platform working with the data from wearable sensors through Wi-Fi, BLE5, and LTE.
 Web-based dashboards display the processed data and provide a simple reconfiguration of base stations and wearables.

-Contact our specialist to get professional consultancy about whichever IoT solution for healthcare you may need: we can create cost-effective high-tech IoT systems for any domain of the healthcare industry.
+Contact our specialist to get professional consultancy about whichever IoT solution for healthcare you may need.
+We can create cost-effective high-tech IoT systems for any domain of the healthcare industry.